ColorDot-Dev/RNGClient_For_Klaytn/README.md

 # RNGClient
 RNG for Client using VRF in Klaytn Chain.
+You can get your random number in Klaytn IDE.

 ## Settings
 For Baobab Network, VRFCoordinator = 0xF32797118032CDB735Ce31678bA1Cd8A0fd7cc42